Duck Shit Oolong

 But really, why is it called Duck Shit oolong?

-The story goes, and there are a few variations on this, that a tea farmer discovered one of his bushes produced leaves with exceptional flavour.
-So he labelled the bush “Ya Shi” which roughly translates as “Duck Shit” to deter potential thieves.
+The story goes, and there are a few variations on this, that a tea farmer discovered one of his tea bushes was growing leaves with exceptional sweet and creamy notes.

-What will it taste like, I want to try it and not at the same time!
+What will it taste like, I want to try it and avoid it at the same time!

-The initial roasted woody scent is complimented by the smooth full bodied lightly toasted flavour.
-With subsequent infusions the sweet gorse notes become more pronounced, and a mild grassy high note announces itself.
+With subsequent infusions the sweet notes become more pronounced, and a mild refreshing high note announces itself.

 A sweet lingering aftertaste stays with you.

-One of our favourites to cold brew, the sweet notes become more pronounced.
+One of our favourites to cold brew, as the sweet notes become more pronounced.

 How do I prepare this tea?